 Locklizard PowerPoint PPT Security – DRM for PPT files

-Locklizard DRM can protect PowerPoint presentations that have been converted to flash (SWF) using PowerPoint to Swf Converter or a similar product.
-The advantage of converting Powerpoint to Adobe flash SWF format is that you can add audio, video and flash files (MP3/MP4/SWF) within a single file rather than having to embed links to external resources.
-It also means users of your PowerPoint slides don’t need to use insecure technology like ActiveX to view them.
+Locklizard DRM can protect PowerPoint presentations that have been converted to PDF format.
+The advantage of converting Powerpoint to Adobe PDF format is that you can easily prevent editing and modify of content.
+It also means users of your PowerPoint slides don’t need to use insecure technology like ActiveX or passwords to view them.

-Once your PowerPoint presentation has been converted to an SWF file, you can secure it using Locklizard Flashguard Flash Security.
+Once your PowerPoint presentation has been converted to an PDF file, you can secure it using Locklizard Safeguard PDF Security.

 - screen grabbing